-We will cover one surgical procedure per leg to treat varicose veins.
+We will cover one surgical procedure per leg to treat varicose veins, for the lifetime of your membership with us.
 This may be foam injection (sclerotherapy), ablation or other surgery.

 We will cover one follow up consultation with your medical practitioner and one simple injection sclerotherapy per leg to treat residual or remaining veins when it is carried out in the 6 months after you've had the main surgical procedure.